 Pest Control Innovations — Optimising service quality, safety and efficacy standards

 My Pest Control Quick Tips — Interesting info and useful tips for all your daily needs!

 Although known for their role in pollination and producing honey, bees can become a threat to homeowners when they build their hives near or inside homes.
 Bees are considered less dangerous than other stinging insects like wasps.
-In Malaysia, bees like honey bees and carpenter bees seldom sting unless they are provoked.
+In Singapore, bees like honey bees and carpenter bees seldom sting unless they are provoked.
 However there are aggressive species such as the Africanized honey bees that will sting humans in large numbers, fortunately we’ve yet to spot any of them here.

 Bee stings have the potential for an allergic reaction, resulting in anaphylactic shock.
 Anaphylactic shock is a serious medical condition that requires immediate medical assistance and can even cause death.

 Like the bee, a wasp sting is a form of defence.
 If wasps feel threatened or if their nest is disturbed it makes them very aggressive and provokes them to sting.